-Although recent steps by the Obama administration have drastically increased the scope of the United States sanctions program on Syria, the origins of the program go back to the political context that immediately followed the attacks of September 11th.
+Although recent steps by the Obama administration have drastically increased the scope of the United States Syria sanctions, the origins of the program go back to the political context that immediately followed the attacks of September 11th.
 On May 11, 2004, President Bush signed Executive Order 13338 implementing the initial salvo of sanctions on the Syrian government.
 In the wake of Bush’s Axis of Evil speech at the end of 2002 and in the midst of the US diplomatic and military campaign against the mechanisms of terror, Syria was decreed as counterproductive to US interests in the region and labeled a state sponsor of terrorism.

-In his constitutional justification for the sanctions, Bush outlined numerous ways that the policies of the Syrian government posed a threat to the interests and security of the United States:
+In his constitutional justification for the Syria sanctions, Bush outlined numerous ways that the policies of the Syrian government posed a threat to the interests and security of the United States:

 - Syria’s alleged pursuit of weapons of mass destruction